-2.8 Automute and Mute
+2.8 Automute and Mute Channel Controls

-The TAS5508A has individual channel automute controls that are enabled via the IC interface.
+The TAS5518C has individual channel automute controls that are enabled via IC register 0x04 bits D5 and D6 (the default setting is enabled).
 Two separate detectors can trigger the automute:

-• Input automute: All channels are muted when all 8 inputs to the TAS5508A are less in magnitude than the input threshold value for a programmable amount of time.

-• Output automute: A single channel is muted when the output of the DAP section is less in magnitude than the input threshold value for a programmable amount of time.
+- Input automute (IC register 0x14): All channels are muted when all 8 inputs to the TAS5518C are less in magnitude than the input threshold value for a programmable amount of time. - Output automute (IC register 0x15): A single channel is muted when the output of the DAP section is less in magnitude than the input threshold value for a programmable amount of time.